 - Math and science content to be shared digitally, which helps educators with classroom management, expedites learning, and increases student engagement.

 - Teachers to gauge students’ understanding of math and science concepts immediately, so that they can track progress and adjust instruction as needed.

-- Easy-to-use solutions for the science classroom, lab or field.
+- Technology solutions to be used in the science classroom, lab or field.

-- Students to use images that connect math and science to the real world.
+- Educators to access thousands of free online classroom-ready activities that connect math and science to the real world.